I help take all the guesswork out of home exercise

 I’ve been using a method I call Program Stacking for over 10 years in my home exercise routine.

-✔Program Stacking is a systematic and strategic way of combining different home exercise programs and workouts to shock your metabolism, avoid boredom and continue to see results*.
+✔Program Stacking is a systematic and strategic way of combining different home exercise programs and workouts to shock your metabolism, stay excited about exercise and continue to see results*.

 *Program stacking applies the principles behind cross training to create workout rotation plans that use all those home exercise videos you already have (or have access to through a streaming service like Beachbody on Demand.)

 And it works.

 When I say it works I mean I’ve been in better shape using nothing but program stacking with home workout programs for the last decade than I’ve ever been before.

 I’m going to tell you how I used this Program Stacking method to train for physically challenging events like the Tough Mudder (twice) and a Spartan Sprint.